-As explained before, both the Jain and Hindu calendar has an extra month added approximately once every three years which brings seasons in phase with the month duration.
+As explained before, both the Jain and Hindu calendar has an extra month added once every three years which brings seasons in phase with the month duration.
 Even though both the Hindu and Ägamic Jain calendars are Lunisolar calendars, they used different leap year calculation methods.
-In the Hindu calendar, any of the 12 months can be a leap month (complex calculation) while the Ägamic Jain calendar defines a five year time cycle (known as Yuga) in which the month of Posha (mid- year month of an ancient Jain Calendar) and Ashadha (the last month of an ancient Jain calendar) are only two leap months.
+In the Hindu calendar, any of the 12 months can be a leap month while the Ägamic Jain calendar defines a five year time cycle (known as Yuga) in which the month of Posha (midyear month of an ancient Jain Calendar) and Ashadha (the last month of an ancient Jain calendar) are only two leap months.

-Changes made to the Hindu Calendar for Jain Calender:
+Changes made to the Hindu Calendar: